oliviarmunoz/noted_backend/project-updates/week3.md

 ## Agenda

-- Feedback on concepts
+- Feedback on Alpha
 - Advice on where to put Spotify API calls
-- Advice/suggestions before MVP tomorrow
+- Advice/suggestions for Beta

 ## Progress Report

-- Implementing incrementally - we are sticking to our development plan but made some slight changes to balance the workload
-- Planning to submit MVP tomorrow and work on Beta throughout the week
+- Completed MVP, seems to be functioning well so far

 ## Design Changes

-- In the process of deciding where to put the Spotify API calls, potentially in a new concept?
+- Put calls to Spotify API in a new concept called MusicDiscovery
+- Reassigned/rearranged tasks in the original development plan to complete MVP

 ## Issues

-- None so far, working through first MVP
+- None so far, working to fix small UI bugs in the Beta check-in

 ## Plans & Decisions

-- Implemented concepts based on the specs from functional design assignment
-- Basic UI follows design study and UI sketches
+- Beta check-in will be more of a second iteration, with each member refining their task in the Alpha
+- Attempting music recommendations as a stretch goal